elsaaeid/alx-backend-python/0x00-python_variable_annotations/README.md

   </li>
 </ul>

-The parse tree is formed from the above grammar to give better visualization of the syntax of the python’s function and function annotations.
+<h3>The parse tree is formed from the above grammar to give better visualization of the syntax of the python’s function and function annotations.</h3>

 <img src="./image.png" />